ranawg/fec16/README.md

 ### Data Wrangling

-`fec16` can be used to summarise data in order see how many candidates are running for elections (in all offices) for the two major parties:
+`fec16` can be used to summarize data in order see how many candidates are running for elections (in all offices) for the two major parties:

 ``` r